MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/-execute.md

 The **/execute** parameter disables Data Execution Prevention (DEP) and Physical Address Extension (PAE).

-> \[!Note\]DEP is a highly effective security feature.
+> [!NOTE]DEP is a highly effective security feature.
 Do not disable DEP unless you have no other alternative.
 >
 > **Note**   The **/execute** parameter is supported in in Windows Server 2003 with SP1 to disable both DEP and PAE .
 To disable DEP and PAE in Windows XP with Service Pack 2 (SP2), use **/noexecute=alwaysoff**.
 For more information, see [**/noexecute**](-noexecute.md).
 >